Top Locations to Propose in Chicago

 Website: https://garfieldconservatory.org

-Chicago’s Garfield Park Conservatory is one of the largest and most stunning botanical conservatories in the nation.
-Often referred to as “landscape art under glass,” the Conservatory showcases thousands of plant species from around the world throughout eight indoor display gardens.
+Chicago’s Garfield Park Conservatory is one of the nation’s largest and most stunning botanical conservatories.
+Often referred to as “landscape art under glass,” the Conservatory showcases thousands of plant species worldwide throughout eight indoor display gardens.
 Year-round, visitors can enjoy the lush flora and tropical temperatures indoors, or more than 10 acres of outdoor gardens, nature play spaces for children, water lily pond, and much more.

 14. Fullerton Avenue Beach